 The most profitable franchisees are high-producing, multi-unit franchisees.
 When a franchisee is successful, he is happy and is looking to build more units.
 The faster the units open the faster the franchise system gets the royalties.
 Over time, this royalty stream becomes sustainable and builds on itself, compounding as a result of your investment—thus the initial idea of real estate as a gift that keeps on giving.

-Have a question for Katie?
-Ask or leave a comment below!
+Have a question for Katie or want to leave a comment?
+Click here.